jyothika8141/amfoss-tasks/task-05/README.md

 I used Visual Studio as the IDE(which corrected a few errors).

-Learnt a bit about socket programming in C# and was able to complete the task.
+Learned a bit about socket programming in C# and was able to complete the task.

 Final output: